LuCEresearchlab/20xx-master-template/README.md

 | subsection    | Section           | [...] in Section 1.1.1    |
 | subsubsection | Section           | [...] in Section 1.1.1.1  |

-Please avoid using `subsubsection` if not strictly necessary.
+*Note*: Please avoid using `subsubsection` if not strictly necessary.

 #### Numbering